Pixel code

 4. Establishment of Haileybury College (1806): The British East India Company established Haileybury College in Hertford Heath, England, in 1806.
 This institution was tasked with training future civil servants for service in India.

-Recruitment and Examination Process
+Recruitment & Examination Process : ICS full for

 StageDescription